-Bottom end; The crankshaft, crankshaft bearings, journals, webs and connecting rod lower ends of an engine.
+Bottom end; The crankshaft, crankshaft bearings, journals, webs, and connecting rod lower ends of an engine.
 An engine is considered to have a top end and a bottom end.

 Bowman; A manufacturer of aftermarket oil pans and other engine accessories for BMW motorcycles in the late 60s.

-Boxer; A slang term for an horizontally opposed engine where each piston has its own crank pin.
+Boxer; A slang term for a horizontally opposed engine where each piston has its own crank pin.
 The term comes from the image of the two pistons traveling towards each other and looking like boxers fighting.